 A Maine Coon is a special breed of cat.
 They say that once people experience this gentle giant they never own another breed of cat again.
 Having first owned a moggy before acquiring my first Maine Coon quite a long time ago, I understand this.
-Twenty-five years later, I am still an owner of Maine Coons – two brothers, Harry, and Charlie who are now 14.
+Thirty years later, I am still an owner of Maine Coons – two brothers, and two girls.

 There can be no doubt that the personality of the Maine Coon is, how shall I put this…unusual.
 In some ways, I’m sure they think they are a dog!
 They follow us around the home, they talk to us, they don’t like being left alone and, well, they just do some very strange things sometimes.